-High risk patients (eg those with HIV infection or immune suppressed after organ transplant) may be offered anal cytology smears to detect high grade squamous intraepithelial lesions, similar to those used in cervical cancer screening.
+High-risk patients (eg those with HIV infection or immune-suppressed after an organ transplant) may be offered anal cytology smears to detect high grade squamous intraepithelial lesions, similar to those used in cervical cancer screening.
 A swab is inserted into the lower rectum and rolled around the anal canal as it is withdrawn.
 The swab is processed in the laboratory and examined to detect abnormal cells.
 Suspicious smears are followed by high-resolution anoscopy.

 Anal cancer is usually treated by a combination of: